sachsmc/stdReg2/README.md

     within the interface.
 4. Robust and clear documentation with lots of examples and explanation of the necessary assumptions.
-5. Demonstrate stability of package with simulations and unit tests.

 ## Difference between `stdReg2` and `stdReg`